hpc/pavilion2/docs/tests/suites.rst

-When using the second, suite directory method of organization, auxiliary configs must be placed in the suite directory alongside the suite config and must be named `hosts.yaml`, `os.yaml`, or `modes.yaml` according to their config type.
+When using the second, suite directory method of organization, auxiliary configs must be placed in the suite directory alongside the suite config and must be named `hosts.yaml`, `os.yaml`, or `modes.yaml` according to their config type. **Note that these file names are plural**.
+These configs override configs placed in the `hosts`, `os`, and `modes` subdirectories under the configuration directories.

 The suite directory method of organization allows for more flexibility in these auxiliary configs.
 Specifically, multiple hosts, OSs, or modes may be specified in a config file.
 A single host, OS,